Families of Berkovich spaces: Quasi-smoothness, flatness and fiberwise geometric regularity

-As~$Z\to X$ is quasi-smooth at~$y$ of relative dimension~$n-r$, the~$\hres(x)$-space~$Z_x$ is geometrically regular at~$y$ of relative dimension~$n-r$.
-In particular, there exists a connected affinoid neighborhood~$U$ of~$y$ in~$Z_x$ which is normal, connected and ~$n-r$ dimensional.
+As~$Z\to X$ is quasi-smooth at~$y$ of relative dimension~$n-r$, the~$\hr x$-space~$Z_x$ is geometrically regular at~$y$ of relative dimension~$n-r$.
+In particular, there exists a connected affinoid neighborhood~$U$ of~$y$ in~$Z_x$ that is normal, connected and of dimension $n-r$.
+As the fiber $Y_x$ is geometrically regular at~$y$ and as we have the equalities $\rk y (\Omega_{Y_x/\hr x})=\rk y(\Omega_{Y/X})=n-r$, we can shrink~$U$ so that~$U\cap Y_x$ is of dimension $n-r$.
+The intersection $U\cap Y_x$ being a closed analytic subspace of the reduced, irreducible,~$(n-r)$-dimensional space~$U$, it coincides with~$U$.